 The CCG has made an argument for further reducing the services based on the difficult financial position they are in at the moment.

 Dr Gary Howsam, Clinical Chair and Chief Clinical Officer, said: “The CCG has to make some very difficult decisions about how to allocate our budget.

 "It is a fixed budget and yet we have a growing demand for all types of healthcare services, as well as a significant financial deficit to clear.
 We are now in the position that we have to evaluate every service we commission.

 “Specialist fertility services are expensive treatments and last year we spent over £1million on them.
 The CCG has made the difficult decision that when looking at the prioritisation of funds, specialist fertility treatments is an area that we should review.

 Have your say

-The consultation runs until the 12th June.
-You can feedback your comments to the CCG by filling in an online survey, writing to them, emailing them, phoning them or going to a public meeting.
+The consultation runs until the 31st July.
+You can feedback your comments to the CCG by filling in an online survey, writing to them, emailing them or phoning them.